shinwookim/website/_projects/OS-Projects.md

 One of the most important abstractions provided by the operating system is the notion of exclusive access to memory.
 A operating system accomplishes this by using a scheme called **virtual memory** (and paging) that allow for allocating chunks of a processes' address space onto physical RAM.
 Yet, one of the pitfalls of this scheme is the performance loss when a *page-fault* occurs.
 This project explores how we can optimize the various page replacement algorithms by using a simulation to count and analyze the number of page faults.

 ## Custom File System
 How does a computer store files and metadata?
 Using [FUSE](https://github.com/libfuse/libfuse), this project implements various file-related system calls to create a custom file system that is managed via a single file that represents the disk device.
-Using FUSE and the project's implementation, we can interact with the custom file system using standard UNIX/Linux programs in a transparent way.<span class="endmark"></span>
+Using FUSE and the project's implementation, we can interact with the custom file system using standard UNIX/Linux programs in a transparent way.

 **Code Available Upon Request**
 {: .text-center}